-Where an Electricity Supplier needs to provide additional information to the Distribution Network Operator that the Electricity Supplier is not able to include in the Metering Point Address Update Market Message, then the Electricity Supplier shall communicate this via the Secure Data Exchange Service, including the relevant information to link the communication with the Market Message.
+Where an Electricity Supplier needs to provide additional information to the Distribution Network Operator that the Electricity Supplier is not able to include in the D0381 Metering Point Address Update Market Message, then the Electricity Supplier shall communicate this via the Secure Data Exchange Service, including the relevant information to link the communication with the Market Message.

-Where an Electricity Supplier needs to communicate with another Electricity Supplier regarding a potential Metering Point Location Address update, it shall communicate via the Secure Data Exchange Service.
+Where an Electricity Supplier needs to communicate with another Electricity Supplier regarding a potential MPL Address update, it shall communicate via the Secure Data Exchange Service.

 The following interface table shall apply: